Apocalypse96/UserPortal/README.md

-# **UserPortal Pro** 🎉
+# **UserPortal ** 🎉

 ## **Overview**

-UserPortal Pro is a dynamic, next-generation customer management system built for modern businesses.
+UserPortal  is a dynamic, next-generation customer management system built for modern businesses.
 This project integrates seamless **OAuth authentication** using Google, allowing users to log in effortlessly.
 It also provides a smooth customer registration process, along with WhatsApp API integration for customer confirmation and easy interaction.

 The application features **CRUD operations** for managing customers, an **admin dashboard** for viewing user actions, and **webhook integration** to notify admins about new form submissions.
 Built using **PHP**, **MySQL**, and **Bootstrap**, the platform aims to empower businesses with a scalable and intuitive portal.